lara-zeus/artemis/README.md

 ## features
 - 🔥 Themes for all Zeus packages.
 - 🔥 Highly Customizable.
-- 🔥 Daisyui Theme.
+- 🔥 Daisy Theme.
-- 🔥 Breeze Theme.
+- 🔥 Breeze Theme (soon).
+- 🔥 Another Theme (soon).

 And more on the way.